Bramwell Station Cape York

 Bramwell Station’s History

-Bramwell Station is the most northerly cattle station in Australia and offers a wide variety of services to the Cape York Peninsula.
-Located 2 hours North of Weipa or Archer River and 4 hours South of The Tip, the station is a well known and well-loved stop for visitors to the Cape these last 40 years – but it is also famous for its location – the start of the famous four-wheel-driving challenge, the Old Telegraph Line track, fondly known as the OTL.
+Bramwell Station was the most northerly cattle station in Australia and continues to offer a variety of services to far northern Cape York Peninsula.
+Located 3 hours northeast of Weipa, 2 hours from Archer River and 4 hours south of The Tip, the Station is a well-known and well-loved stop for visitors to the Cape over the last 40 years.
+The location is convenient being the start of the famous 4WD challenge, the Old Telegraph Line track, fondly known as the OTL.

 The Junction Roadhouse

-Bramwell Station Tourist Park
+Bramwell Tourist Park

 Bramwell Station Cattle